arduino/report-size-deltas/README.md

 If the "Send write tokens to workflows from fork pull requests" setting is not enabled but the ["Run workflows from fork pull requests" setting](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository#enabling-workflows-for-private-repository-forks) is enabled, the workflow should be configured to only run the action when the pull request is not from a fork (`if: github.event.pull_request.head.repo.full_name == github.repository`).
 This will prevent workflow job failures that would otherwise be caused when the report creation failed due to not having the necessary write permissions.

 In this usage, the `sketches-reports-source` defines the path to the folder containing the memory usage data, as specified to the [`actions/download-artifact`](https://github.com/actions/download-artifact) action via its `path` input.

+The path is searched recursively for sketches report files.

 ### `github-token`